thediveo/lxkns/docs/introduction.md

 Curious...?

-- Do you want to see how Containers use Linux (kernel) namespaces?
+- ...do you want to see how Containers use Linux (kernel) namespaces?
-- Learn how these namespaces are used throughout the Linux host, outside of containers?
+- ...learn how these namespaces are used throughout the Linux host, outside of containers?
-- Finding out how containers separate mount points, yet how some of these mount points nevertheless propagate between host and containers?
+- ...finding out how containers separate mount points, yet how some of these mount points nevertheless propagate between host and containers?
-- Seeing which processes and (kernel) tasks are allowed to execute on all or only certain CPUs of your system?
+- ...seeing which processes and (kernel) tasks are allowed to execute on all or only certain CPUs of your system?

 ## Abstract